Hong Ta-gu: Mongol service

 Hong participated in the Mongol invasions of Japan.
-In April 1274, the Yuan instructed Holdon and Hong Ta-gu to mobilize 15,000 men for the invasion of Japan.
+In April 1274, the Yuan instructed Indü and Hong Ta-gu to mobilize 15,000 men for the invasion of Japan.
 Hong was put in charge of the construction of large transports and was harsh and cruel in exploiting the Goryeo people for the project.
 Hong's people looted Goryeo dwellings while preparing for the invasion.
 In 1277, Goryeo officials reported that food prices rose due to Hong's looting.
 In 1278, Hong requisitioned rice and beans from western Goryeo.
 In 1279, a Goryeo envoy reported that the people were distracted by Hong's atrocities.
 During the actual invasion, one of the three commanding Yuan generals, Liu Fuxiang (Yu-Puk Hyong), was shot in the face by retreating samurai and seriously injured.
-Liu convened with the other generals Holdon and Hong back on his ship.
-Holdon wanted to keep advancing through the night before more Japanese reinforcements arrived, but Hong was worried that their troops were too exhausted and needed rest.
+Liu convened with the other generals Indü and Hong back on his ship.
+Indü wanted to keep advancing through the night before more Japanese reinforcements arrived, but Hong was worried that their troops were too exhausted and needed rest.
 There was also fear of being ambushed in the night.
 Liu agreed with Hong and recalled the Yuan forces back to their ships.
 Due to a storm, many of the Yuan ships were beached and destroyed.
 Of the 30,000 strong invasion force, 13,500 did not return.
 Hong also led the Eastern Route army along with Kim Pang-gyŏng during the second invasion.
 They disobeyed orders to wait for the Southern Route army and attacked the Japanese mainland by themselves.
 They failed.

 After Hong's failure in Japan, his standing declined.
 He attacked a popular Goryeo general, Kim Pang-gyŏng, who had fought the Mongols and afterwards sought establishment of friendly ties with the Yuan court.
 Kim also led Goryeo forces in the Sambyeolcho Rebellion and invasion of Japan, which naturally threatened Hong's position.
 Hong and Kim ran afoul of each other due to Hong's harsh tendencies during the preparation for the invasion of Japan.
 When a scandal connected Kim to an alleged plot to have the king murdered, Hong arrested Kim, tortured him, and requested permission from the Yuan court for another campaign against Goryeo.
 Chungnyeol of Goryeo and Hong were summoned to Khanbaliq, where a discussion took place and Kublai sided with the king.
 The Mongol troops were called off, the king returned to Goryeo, and Hong's supporters were exiled.
 After 1281, there are no Goryeo sources about Hong Ta-gu.